• Skip to primary navigation

 Closeup of a small white bowl with Strawberry Rhubarb refrigerator jam.

-Swapping Rhubarb for Cranberries around the holidays
+Rhubarb for Cranberries around the Holidays

 One of our favorite winter holiday treats is to make a “Strawberry Cranberry Refrigerator Jam” You can use frozen or fresh strawberries and just swap out cranberries for the rhubarb.
 Sometimes we even add a little sprinkle of cinnamon to give it that little holiday flare.
 We originally made this recipe in November 2013 and we called this Bammer’s Jammers as some of you may remember.